AlexiaDelorme/project-cookbook/README.md

 ## User Stories

-In this project, we can identify the following stakeholders:
+For this project, I identified the following stakeholders:
--	External users (inside/outside the community)
+-	External users
+-	Community members
 -	The site owners

 ### External users

 ###### User story 1

-As a general user, I want to make use of the site to share my own data with the community and benefit from having convenient access to the data provided by all other members.
+As an external user, I want to make use of the site to share my own data with the community and benefit from having convenient access to the data provided by all other members.

 ###### User story 2

-As a general user, I want to be able to research patisserie recipes based on specific criteria and have a visually appealing and interactive interface while I am cooking.
+As an external user, I want to be able to research patisserie recipes based on specific criteria and have a visually appealing and interactive interface while I am cooking.

 ###### User story 3

-As a user with specific constraints (food allergies, specific diets or ingredients constraints…), I want to be able to find recipes that address my needs and be advertised similar recipes based on fields inputs.
+As a user with specific constraints (food allergies, specific diets or simply missing a cooking tool…), I want to be able to find recipes that address my needs and be presented recipes based on my inputs.

 ###### User story 5

-Again as a user with specific constraints, I want the site to feature recommendations based on my specific needs (Ex: vegan-friendly, sugar-free…)
+Again as a user with specific constraints, I want the site to feature recommendations based on my specific needs (Ex: vegan-friendly, sugar-free…) - TO BE DONE ??

 ###### User story 6

 As a user looking for a specific category of patisserie, I want to be able to look for recipes based on the category of food.

+### Community members

+###### User story 1

+As a community member, I want to be able to create a free account with minimal steps and then be able to edit my information details, password and delete my account permanently if necessary.

-###### User story 7
+###### User story 2

-As a member of the community, I want to be able to perform CRUD operations for any recipes that I have shared with the community.
+As a community member, I want to be able to perform CRUD operations for any recipes that I have shared with the community.

-###### User story 8
+###### User story 3

-As a member of the community, I want to be able to comment and make reviews on recipes that I have tried.
-I want to be able to share recipes and add some favorites to personalize my intranet and create my own online cooking book.
+As a community member, I want to be able to share recipes and add some favorites to personalize my intranet and create my own online cooking book.

-###### User story 9
+###### User story 4

 Food lovers, wannabe cooks or anyone passionate about patisserie who wants to try out the success of their recipes.